autorope/donkeydocs/docs/utility/donkey.md

 ## Train the model
 **Note:** _This section only applies to version >= 4.1_
 This command trains the model.
+There is more detail in [Deep Learning Autopilot](/guide/deep_learning/train_autopilot/#train-a-model).

 ```bash
 donkey train --tub=<tub_path> [--config=<config.py>] [--model=<model path>] [--type=(linear|categorical|inferred)] [--transfer=<transfer model path>]